-As we expand our vehicle & service roadmaps, and integrated technologies, our focus on identifying specific market and customer needs continues to drive purpose-built engineering efforts.
+As we expand our vehicle and service roadmaps, and integrated technologies, our focus on identifying specific market and customer needs continues to drive purpose-built engineering efforts.

-Leveraging the all-electric AYRO 411x Fleet LSVs, we develop applications or use case solutions optimized for the storage, delivery and logistics for delivering food, beverages, merchandise, equipment, tools and related goods.
-This is accomplished by integrating application-specific appliances, storage facilities, vehicle wraps and brands and related items.
-We leverage either integrated traction or a separate battery power system to provide AC power to the various appliances and solution elements.
-We are filing and have filed a number of provisional utility and/or design patents associated with the aforementioned verticalization development, and we have filed for both in the United States and internationally trademarks to cover the company name, company logo, and certain other key product and service marks.
+Leveraging the all-electric AYRO 411x and Vanish Fleet LSVs, we intend to develop applications or use case solutions optimized for the logistics of storing and delivering food, beverages, merchandise, equipment, tools and related goods.
+This is accomplished by integrating application-specific appliances, storage facilities, vehicle wraps and related items.
+We will leverage either integrated traction or a separate battery power system to provide AC power to the various appliances and solution elements.
+We are filing and have filed a number of provisional utility and/or design patents associated with the aforementioned verticalization development, and we have filed for both domestic and international trademarks to cover the company name, company logo, and certain other key product and service marks.
 We continue to focus on innovative and applicable electric vehicle optimization designs that serve an expanding customer and application use base.